Shop the 20 Best Summer Dresses Under $45

-With summer officially here, it's time to freshen up your closet with summer wardrobe essentials.
+With summer underway, it's time to freshen up your closet with summer wardrobe essentials.
 And there's no item more important than a summer dress.
 Right now, Amazon is full of perfect dresses in all shapes, lengths and styles, so you can make the most of the warm weather.

 Whether you're in need of a casual beach cover up in a fun color, a staple that will transition from the office to after-work drinks, or something a bit fancier for a summer wedding, Amazon's wide and varied dress options has something for you.
 Thinking about trying out the new "coastal grandma" look?
 There's something for you, too.